wso2/docs-is/en/docs/learn/logging-in-to-opencart-using-the-identity-server.md

 the SSO extension.
     ![opencart-sso-login-button](../assets/img/tutorials/opencart-sso-login-button.png)

 3. You will be redirected to WSO2 Identity Server login page.
-Login by providing credentials of an user in WSO2 IS.
+Login by providing credentials of a user in WSO2 IS.
     ![opencart-is-sso-login](../assets/img/tutorials/opencart-is-sso-login.png)

-4. Upon successful login you will be logged into OpenCart.
+4. Upon successful login you will be logged in to OpenCart.
     ![opencart-sso-success.png](../assets/img/tutorials/opencart-sso-success.png)

-5. Under your account personal details the user profile attributes configured in WSO2 Identity Server will be populated.
+5. The user profile attributes configured in WSO2 Identity Server will be populated in the Personal details of your account.
     ![opencart-sso-account-info.png](../assets/img/tutorials/opencart-sso-account-info.png)